 A disclaimer: Not everyone is affected the same way by seasonal changes.
-Some will find it easy, others will not.
-For many newcomers, coping with it can be a little harder as it may be complicated by a rough job search, loss of the support of close friends and family, or working in a survival job.
+Some will find it easy, others, like me, will not.
+But for many newcomers, coping can be a little harder especially when it is complicated by a rough job search, loss of the support of close friends and family, or working in a survival job.

-While you can’t control the changing of the seasons, you can control some elements around you to make it easier to cope.
-Here are a few suggestions:
+While you can’t control the changing of the seasons, you can control some elements around you so you can cope.
+Here are a few practical suggestions: